qfarenwald/BYOB/README.md

-# BYOB (Build Your Own Backend)
+# BYOB

-BYOB is a one week long solo project.
+Build Your Own Backend (BYOB) is a one week long solo project.
 It is intended as a way to get comfortable with building databases using Express, Knex, and PostgreSQL.
+My database was created using a portion of the [LEGO dataset](https://www.kaggle.com/rtatman/lego-database#sets.csv).
+My goal in using the themes and sets data was to allow users to search all of the sets within a certain theme if they are interested in building out their LEGO collection.

 ### TOC
 - [Focuses](#focuses)